 - 1. Click the Move tool on the Home tab's Modify panel. - 2.
-Type P-J. The set of objects you selected in the previous exercise is highlighted.
+Type P.J.
+The set of objects you selected in the previous exercise is highlighted.
 P is a selection option that selects the previously selected set of objects. - 3.
 You're still in Object Selection mode, so click the arc to include it in the set of selected objects.
-The entire door, including the arc, is highlighted. - 4.
-Press → to tell AutoCAD that you've finished your selection.
-The cursor changes to Point Selection mode. - 5.
+The entire door, including the arc, is highlighted. - 5.
 At the Specify base point or [Displacement] <Displacement>: prompt, choose a point on the screen between the door and the left side of the screen (see Figure 2.20).